khamidou/khamidou.github.io/_drafts/adventures_marketing.markdown

 This obviously doesn't work.
 I've thought of two ways to get more leads.
 First, I feel silly because I didn't think of it before, but asking for referrals is a cool way to get new interviewees.

-Second, I've been working on getting more unwanted contributions because they're awesome.
+Second, I've been working on getting more unsolicited contributions because they're awesome.
 On the original site it just wasn't obvious you could contribute a story to the blog.
 You had to hunt my email address on the "About" page and read some uninteresting blurb about the blog.
-Since then I reworked the page to be more about contributing stories and added a more proeminent "Contributing a story" link.
+Since then I reworked the page to be more about contributing stories.
+I've also added a more proeminent "Contributing a story" link.

 #2.
 Getting more traffic

 I'm not looking to do extensive promotion - in my opinion great content promotes itself[^content].
 However, there's some low-hanging fruit to pick up.

-For instance, I'm a huge fan of [the setup](http://usesthis.com).
-Every the setup post is named after the person they're interviewing.
-It works for them, and they get upvoted because people have heard of them.
+For example, I've got a lot of work to do on post titles.
+If a post doesn't have a good title, it won't get read, period.
+Some blogs can get away with sybilline titles ([the setup](http://usesthis.com), daring fireball), but not mine[^buzzfeed].

+All in all, it's going to be less time on Google Analytics and more time writing emails.

 [^marketing]: In my uneducated mind a combination of sales/marketing/corruption.
 It took me working at Microsoft to realize marketing wasn't really their forte, but I digress.
 [^content]: At least that's what my SEO friends tell me.
+[^buzzfeed]: I'm not saying I'm going to rewrite my titles as "This programmer was debugging the kernel...
+You won't believe what happened next".